-NEW!: The COVID-19 School Screening Tool has changed.
-Now, students and staff with any new or worsening symptoms of COVID-19, even those with only one (1) symptom, must stay home until:
+The COVID-19 School Screening Tool has been changed and will now require students and staff with any new or worsening symptoms of COVID-19, even those with only one (1) symptom, must stay home until:

 - They receive a negative COVID-19 test result.; OR